TommiTerza/x-heep/docs/source/Peripherals/index.rst

 Peripherals
 ===========

-Here you can find the documentation for all the peripherals in X-HEEP.
+Here you can find the documentation for all the user_peripherals in X-HEEP.

 .. toctree::
    :maxdepth: 2